solislemuslab/snaq-tutorial/resources/Docker.md

 Now you have the Docker image!
 To run the Docker container of TICR pipeline, run the following command:
 ```
-docker run --rm=true -it -v ${pwd}:/scratch -w /scratch solislemus/ticr-docker:1 /bin/bash
+docker run -it -v ${pwd}:/scratch -w /scratch solislemus/ticr-docker:1 /bin/bash
 ```
-This will put the current directory (where your dataset is located) into the container but call it `/scratch`.
 When the container starts, `/scratch` will be the working directory.

 You should see your terminal changed into this:
 ```